-Press TV has conducted an interview with Gordon Duff, senior editor of Veterans Today, to discuss the ongoing fight between the Syrian army and Kurdish militia forces in the northeastern city of Hasakah.
+Press TV has conducted an interview with Gordon Duff, senior editor of VT, to discuss the ongoing fight between the Syrian army and Kurdish militia forces in the northeastern city of Hasakah.

 Here is a rough transcription of the interview:

 Press TV: When the Kurds are helping fight terror groups in Syria, the same as the Syrian army, why do you think they are simultaneously picking a fight now with the Syrian army itself?